 As the climate and the natural environment change, it is increasingly critical to understand how patterns of gene-environment and plant-environment interactions will change in response.
 To do this, we must understand the current patterns of trait covariation across environments, the genetic underpinnings of these patterns, and the cases where this covariation can be altered.
 Here, we demonstrate that not only can genotype-by-environment interactions be mapped to specific genomic regions across a set of common gardens, but also that GxE at specific loci can be assigned to both hypothesized environmental drivers and to other, data-driven patterns not connected to known environmental drivers.
 We also identify QTL that could alter flowering responsiveness to photoperiod cues in switchgrass, in that we have identified specific genomic regions in the Midwest subpopulation that respond to cumulative GDD cues, not photoperiod cues.

 The Gulf and Midwest subpopulations of switchgrass are deeply diverged genetically and have divergent morphologies and phenology.
 Here, we find that their divergent phenologies are driven by phenotypic effects correlated with distinct environmental cues.
 Expressing flowering date as a function of the day length at flowering increased flowering heritability in the Gulf subpopulation, while expressing flowering date as a function of cumulative GDD between green-up and flowering increased flowering heritability in the Midwest subpopulation (Fig. 1d).
 We introduced these and other environmental cues into a multivariate analysis of flowering by introducing them as hypothesis-based covariance matrices in mash models.
 Here, we found many SNP effects on flowering in the Gulf subpopulation covaried with flowering daylength in the time period when Gulf genotypes were flowering, while other SNP effects covaried with flowering daylength change shortly before Gulf genotypes were flowering (when Midwest genotypes were flowering, Fig. 2e).
 In contrast, many SNP effects on flowering in the Midwest subpopulation covaried with cumulative GDD from green-up to the time period during and after when Midwest genotypes were flowering (i.e. when Midwest or Midwest & Gulf genotypes were flowering, Fig. 2e).
 SNP effects in the Midwest subpopulation did not covary with patterns of daylength or daylength change at flowering.
 Few SNP effects in the Gulf subpopulation covaried with flowering cumulative GDD.
 If flowering date varies as a function of cumulative GDD in some switchgrass subpopulations, this explains observations that moving southern populations northwards delays flowering, and moving northern populations south hastens flowering (Sanderson et al. 1996).
 Indeed, the average number of days from green-up to flowering for Midwest genotypes was 27 days shorter at our southernmost site than our northernmost site (55d vs 82d), while this value was 26 days longer for Gulf genotypes at the southernmost site than at the northernmost site (130d vs 104d).
-Overall, we find that switchgrass subpopulations are segregating for multiple distinct photoperiod-related flowering responses: the Midwest subpopulation is day neutral, and flowering is cued primarily by a cumulative GDD threshold; in contrast, the Gulf subpopulation is photoperiod sensitive, and flowering is cued by the transition to shortening days.
+Overall, we find that switchgrass subpopulations are segregating for multiple distinct photoperiod-related flowering responses: the Midwest subpopulation is day neutral, and flowering is cued primarily by a cumulative GDD threshold; in contrast, the Gulf subpopulation is photoperiod sensitive, and flowering is more strongly cued by the transition to shortening days.